Kasap Merah – The Natural Ice-Cream Durian Dessert

 And as you try to grab an aril, you might find yourself grasping at scrambled eggs.
 Alright that’s an exaggeration.
 Durians are most definitely vegan 😀

-The gist is that you will most likely be unable to fully remove a fruitlet and only able to pick portions of it off the inner pods.
+The gist is that you will sometimes be unable to fully remove a fruitlet and only able to pick portions of it off the inner pods.
 This is one durian where scooping it with a spoon is no understatement.
+It feels like soft serve ice-cream at McDonald’s.

 If you are skilled enough to remove a whole fruitlet, you might have a great career as a surgeon.
 You might find job listings in the classifieds listing this delicate talent as a requirement.